Memal7/docker-container/docker-cheatsheet.md

 docker rm $(docker ps -a -q)
 ```

-Start an available stopped container:
+Start a stopped container:
 ```
 docker start <container-id or name>
 ```

-Restarts a running container.
+Restart a running container.
 With `-t` you can specify a maximum timeout:
 ```
 docker restart <container-id or name>
 ```